SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## MadJester
-### Imposter camp
+### Team Impostor
-If you are expelled with the task completed (even if you are not doing the task if the task win off), the imposter camp wins. <br>
+If you are expelled with the task completed (even if you are not doing the task if the task win off), the Team Impostorwins. <br>
 SuperHostRoles support
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
 | Use Vent | You will be able to put in a vent.
-| Impostor Light | You can set whether the view will be the same as the imposter's view.
+| Impostor Light | You can set whether the view will be the same as the Impostor's view.
 | YJester was Clear Task Win | You cannot win without doing a task.
 Individual task
 settings are available